Thalleen/k8s-ai/README.md

 ## 🧠 Enhanced Kubernetes Insights with LLM-Powered Diagnostics

 ### Overview
 Building upon the foundation of failure prediction and anomaly detection in Phase 1, Phase 2 of **k8s-ai** introduces a powerful capability: **intelligent diagnosis of Kubernetes errors and automated Root Cause Analysis (RCA)** using Large Language Models (LLMs).
+In addition to this, we've developed an actionable agent that receives the root cause analysis and actionable recommendations(from the LLM), runs them through a rule engine which converts these recommendations to concrete k8s actions and updates the deployment configuratoins via the kubernetes API

 Instead of just identifying anomalies, this phase focuses on providing **human-readable, context-aware explanations** for errors by feeding specific Kubernetes attributes and metrics to an LLM.
-This enables faster troubleshooting, deeper understanding of complex issues, and ultimately, more resilient and stable Kubernetes clusters.
+This enables faster troubleshooting, deeper understanding of complex issues, and ultimately, more resilient and stable Kubernetes clusters, along with an agent that can perform these actions instead of a human who'd spend time on it

 ---